RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 keyframes indicates that the value hasn't changed.

 .. figure:: img/animation_keyframes.png
-   :alt: Keyframes in Godot
+   :alt: Keyframes in the Rebel Editor

-   Keyframes in Godot
+   Keyframes in the Rebel Editor

 The engine interpolates values between keyframes, resulting in a gradual change in values over time.